matloff/regtools/inst/UnbalancedClasses.md

 ## Adjusting the p<sub>i</sub>

 As noted in the LetterRecognition data example, in some cases the data are artificially balanced to begin with, due to the sampling design.
+Or we may have a situation like that of the Mt.
+Sinai Hospital radiology data, in which the class probabilities may change from one site to another, or may change over time as in the cell phone fraud example.
-Thus, our estimated values of the p<sub>i</sub> will be wrong from the outset.
+Thus, our estimated values of the p<sub>i</sub> will be wrong.
 Can we fix that?

 ### The adjustment formula